 Many people will detail in a will or other legal document whether they want to be buried or cremated, and whether they want a funeral or memorial services; but not everyone provides that information.
+Planning your own funeral can, after all, be a little off-putting.
 Even those who are clear that they want a memorial rarely state specifically what it should entail.

-Picking a style, deciding on a venue, choosing the participants, finalizing the date, inviting the guests and arranging the details are all crucial steps, as outlined in the nonprofit Funeral Consumers Alliance worksheet .
-Memorials can be as informal as a barbecue in the backyard or as formal as a wedding with ushers, caterers and a reception line, the FCA noted.
+Picking a style, deciding on a venue, choosing the participants, finalizing the date, inviting the guests, and arranging the details are all crucial steps.
+Memorials can be as informal as a barbecue in the backyard or as formal as a wedding with ushers, caterers, and a reception line.

 How to bring up memorials and funerals

-If asking the ill person questions is also too hard, consider starting the dialogue by sharing stories, which can be an easier and gentler way to introduce the preplanning process, said Jessica Koth, public relations manager with the nonprofit National Funeral Directors Association (NFDA) in Brookfield, Wisconsin.
+If asking the ill person questions is also too hard, consider starting the dialogue by sharing stories, which can be an easier and gentler way to introduce the preplanning process, said Jessica Koth, public relations manager with the nonprofit National Funeral Directors Association (NFDA), an industry trade group.
 She said in an email exchange that sometimes working with a memorial counselor or even going through a workbook together can help.

 “The anticipation is far worse than the actual conversation,” said Josh Slocum, executive director of the Funeral Consumers Alliance (FCA).
 “Five minutes into a frank discussion about remembrances, most people find that the fear is gone and it’s actually a relief to be able to talk about something so important with the circle of people closest to them.”

 Most want to be part of the decision